olikurt1/htmlLearn/README.md

 nested and indented elements are child elements of a parent element and any element on the same indentation level are sibling elements.

 lorem shortcut prints a lot of dummy text

+An un ordered list is created through <ul> and to create items within this list indented items should have <li> wrapping them